prontoarm/cucumber-web-steps/README.md

 <pre>
 When I fill in [field name] with [value]
   Ex: When I fill in "username" with "johndoe"
+When I attach the file [path/to/file] to form field [field name] Fills in a "file" form field with the path to a file in the local file system.
+Useful for testing file upload forms.
+  Ex: When I attach the file "features/sample_uploads/profile_image.jpg" to form field "profile[image]"
 </pre>

 Test content